store-craft/storecraft/packages/core/extensions/postman/README.md

 ## Intro

-This extension will help you send emails for customers using [HandleBars](https://handlebarsjs.com/) `templates` on
+This extension will send transactional emails for customers using [HandleBars](https://handlebarsjs.com/) `templates` on the following events,
 - `orders/checkout/complete` event
 - `orders/fulfillment/shipped` event
 - `orders/fulfillment/cancelled` event
 - `auth/signup` event
 - `auth/change-password` event
 - `auth/forgot-password-token-generated` event

+The templates are already seeded into your database and have the following handles, which `postman` recognizes:
+- `welcome-customer`, `forgot-password`, `checkout-complete`, `order-shipped`, `order-cancelled`

 You are more than encouraged to peek at the source code to learn how to manipulate these events and templates